MatheusGeraldini-MongoDB/MongoDB_DataAPI_Azure/README.md

 As MongoDB does not enforce a schema, the current connector can be used with Power Automate and Logic Apps only, which supports dynamic schema for the API response, which can then be parsed using the "Parse JSON" constructs.
 It can be used in Power Apps by invoking a Power Automate flow for every MongoDB interaction.
 You can also continue to use the certified MongoDB connector from the [Microsoft Github repository](https://github.com/microsoft/PowerPlatformConnectors/tree/dev/certified-connectors/MongoDB) as a Custom connector to use it in Power Apps directly to customize the Response schema as per your MongoDB collection schema.

-Restrictions applicable to MongoDB Data API does apply to the MongoDB connector also.
+Restrictions applicable to MongoDB Data operations does apply to the MongoDB connector also.
 Please refer to this [link](https://www.mongodb.com/docs/atlas/app-services/mongodb/crud-and-aggregation-apis/#aggregation-pipeline-stage-availability) to know more about the aggregation stages that are not supported under User context of Data APIs.

 Please follow this [link](https://learn.microsoft.com/en-us/azure/azure-functions/functions-scale) for the known limitations with the Azure functions like time outs and other service limits for each resource plans.